Know your Gunas

 Rajas (activity, passion, restlessness)

-Rajas is the force of movement and desire.
-It drives ambition, effort, and achievement but can also cause restlessness, attachment, and unhappiness.
-A rajasic mind is active and outward-focused, often chasing results and recognition.
+Rajas tends to hasty action and strong desires.
+It drives ambition and achievement; but can also cause restlessness, attachment, and unhappiness.
+A rajasic mind is active and outward-focused, chasing results and recognition.

-All three are always present in different amounts.
-The goal in many spiritual traditions is to increase sattva, manage rajas, and reduce tamas.
-Ultimately, this helps one transcend all three to realize their true nature.
+All three gunas are always present in every human being in different amounts.
+The goal in every spiritual pursuit is to increase sattva, manage rajas, and reduce tamas.
+Ultimately, this helps one transcend all three to realize the Self.

 Know your current Guna balance.
 Click here.

-Also in the Bhagavad Gita, three main spiritual paths are described.
-Each path is suited to different temperaments but all lead to the same goal of self-realization:
+The Bhagavad Gita defines three main spiritual paths.
+Each path (or yoga) is suited to different temperaments but all lead to the same goal of realising the Self.

 Karma Yoga (path of action)

-This practice involves performing duties selflessly, without attaching to the outcomes.
-The focus is on doing the right actions and offering the results to a higher purpose.
-This helps purify the mind and reduce the ego.
+This path involves performing duties selflessly, without craving the fruits of action.
+The focus is on doing right actions and working towards a higher purpose.
+This helps sharpen the intellect and reduce the ego.

 Bhakti Yoga (path of devotion)

 This path emphasizes love, faith, and surrender to the Divine.
-Through prayer, worship, and remembrance, individuals develop a deep emotional connection with God.
-This connection leads to inner peace and unity.
+Through prayer, worship, and remembrance, the person develops a deep emotional connect with the Self.
+This leads to inner peace and union with the Self.

 Gyan (Jnana) Yoga (path of knowledge)

-This path centers on inquiry and wisdom.
+This path relies on questioning and wisdom.
 It includes questioning the nature of reality and the Self.
 Through reflection and discernment, individuals realize their true nature beyond the body and mind.

-Though different in approach—action, devotion, and knowledge—they ultimately complement each other and promote spiritual growth and liberation.
+Though these are different approaches – action, devotion, and knowledge, – they ultimately complement each other and promote spiritual growth and liberation from the cycle of life and death.